paulpritchard/Sieve_of_Pritchard_Bitmap_Implementation/README.md

 The intrinsic *__builtin_popcountll* is also for the final counting of set bits.

-Note that the code does not use explicit SIMD processing (though optimizing compilers may do so), or multiprocessing, extensive loop unrolling, or extensive precomputation.
+Note that the code does not use explicit SIMD processing (though optimizing compilers may do so), or multiprocessing, or extensive loop unrolling, or extensive precomputation.

 ### wheel_sieve_optimized.cpp

 This is a self-contained C++ program.
 It essentially implements the abstract algorithm, differing only in starting with wheel 3 (and therefore taking special action for N \< 30).

+Note that the (fully!) abstract algorithm (i.e. at the level of sets) does not specify how all the mutiples p\*f of the current prime p are to be removed.
+The code exploits this freedom by distinguishing between those multiples p\*f that occur as a factor f'=p\*f in another multiple p\*f', and those that do not.
+The former are stacked and removed later in decreasing order; the latter are safely removed immediately.

 Provided *__builtin_ctzll* finds each successive set bit in O(1) time (which is the case on modern processors), the resulting program runs in O(N/log log N) time, and the implicit constant factor is very small.